datavisyn/phovea_security_store_generated/docs/index.rst

-.. ordino documentation master file, created by sphinx-quickstart on Tue Feb  7 19:42:32 2017.
+.. phovea_security_store_generated documentation master file, created by sphinx-quickstart on Tue Feb  7 19:42:32 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ordino's documentation!
+Welcome to phovea_security_store_generated's documentation!
 =========================================

 .. toctree::